supervisely-ecosystem/import-images/README.md

 This app allows you to upload only images without any annotations.

-By default, flags "normalize EXIF", "remove alpha channel" and "convert .tiff to .jpeg" are disabled.
+By default, flags "normalize EXIF" and "remove alpha channel" are disabled.
  - If images you import have EXIF rotation, or they look rotated in labeling interfaces please enable "normalize EXIF" flag in the modal window.
  - If your images have alpha channel, enable "remove alpha channel" flag.